-Change date of photo to match Exif
+Change the date of a photo to match Exif

 Note that JPEG images use the Exif format for storing metadata, and one common piece of metadata is the time when the photo was taken.